 Concluding Thoughts on How to Inspect Your Mesh in COMSOL Multiphysics®

 We have discussed three different ways of inspecting a mesh, which can be used to spot regions with low-quality mesh elements.
 Now that we know how to find out where the low-quality mesh elements are, we can either manually adjust the mesh in these regions or address the issues with the underlying CAD geometry itself.
-To learn about modifying CAD geometries for meshing purposes, see the following blog posts:
+To learn about modifying CAD geometries for meshing purposes, see the following blog posts and webinar video:

 - Working with Imported CAD Designs

 - Using Virtual Operations to Simplify Your Geometry

 - Improving Your Meshing with Partitioning

 If you want to evaluate the meshing capabilities of COMSOL Multiphysics for your own modeling needs, please contact us.

 - Today in Science